grapl-security/grapl/BUILDING.md

     example, in each of Grapl's source subtrees you will find that we use the normal build tools for each language.
 So in `src/rust` you can execute `cargo test` to run all the Rust tests.
 In `src/python/*` you can run `py.test` to execute python tests.
-These are exactly what's used--via dobi--in the build system.
+We run these same commands--via dobi jobs--in the build system.

 Note that this list *does not include* the following: